curl/everything-curl/libcurl-proxies.md

 There are several different kinds of proxies and different protocols to use when communicating with a proxy, and libcurl supports a few of the most common proxy protocols.
-It is important to realize that the protocol used to the proxy isn't necessarily the same protocol used to the remote server.
+It is important to realize that the protocol used to the proxy is not necessarily the same protocol used to the remote server.

 When setting up a transfer with libcurl you need to point out the server name and port number of the proxy.
 You may find that your favorite browsers can do